 Vice President Elliott reported that the international education book is currently at the designers, and should be available within a few months.
 In addition, the international education online course has all necessary faculty and course components finalized, and now only awaits approval of the actual site design before a formal announcement.

-With the advent of normalized Cuban-American relations, Vice President Elliott and Deputy Director Gottlieb are working with the Cuban Embassy in Washington, D.C. to organize a higher education research mission to the country.
+With the advent of normalized Cuban-American relations, Vice President Elliott and Deputy Director Gottlieb are working with the Cuban Embassy in Washington, D.C., to organize a higher education research mission to the country.

 Vice President for Records and Academic Services